caarmen/poet-assistant-server/README.md

 It provides REST endpoints to look up the dictionary entries for a word.

-So far, only the definition dictionary is provided.

 ## How to use it
 Start the application:
 ```shell
 ./gradlew bootRun
 ```

-Use the application:

 ### Rhymes
 ```shell